 Why should I invest in Turkey (or not)?

-Although Turkey is going through a delicate political, socioeconomic and security situation, it has great economic potential with very promising developing sectors and trade agreements with EFTA and 32 other countries.
+Although Turkey is emerging from a delicate political, socioeconomic and security situation, it has great economic potential with very promising developing sectors and trade agreements with EFTA and 32 other countries.

 Should I invest in Real Estate?